-It has become clear that our common identification, our unity, and our full surrender as addicts depends on a clear understanding of our most basic fundamentals: We are powerless over a disease that gets progressively worse when we use any drug.
-It does not matter what drug was at the center for us when we got here.
+It has become clear that our common identification, our unity, and our full surrender as addicts depends on a clear understanding of our most fundamental principles: We are powerless over a disease that gets progressively worse when we use any drug.
+It does not matter what drug was at the center for us when we arrived.
 Any drug we use will release our disease all over again.
-We recover from this disease by applying our Twelve Steps.
-Our steps are uniquely worded to carry this message clearly, so the rest of our language of recovery must be consistent with those steps.
-Ironically, we cannot mix these fundamental principles with those of our parent fellowship without crippling our own message.
+We recover from the disease of addiction by applying our Twelve Steps.
+Our steps are uniquely worded to carry this message clearly, so the rest of our language of recovery must be consistent with our steps.
+We cannot mix these fundamental principles with those of our parent fellowship without crippling our own message.